Caoimhinv/numpy-random/README.md

 This repositry contains an overview of the numpy.random package in a Jupyter notebook.

+## Quick steps

+You can view the notebook at the following URL: nbviewer? binder?

 ## How to run the notebook

 1. Download Anaconda